New Member Promotion >>> Save $15 and get a SHRM tote!

 HR's role in California overtime pay compliance also involves these distinct functions:

 Overview of FLSA Overtime

-Succinctly stated, the federal Fair Labor Standards Act (FLSA) requires payment of overtime to employees who work more than 40 hours in a single workweek, unless exempt.
+Succinctly stated, the federal Fair Labor Standards Act (FLSA) requires payment of overtime to employees who work more than 40 hours in a single workweek at a rate not less than time and one-half their regular rate of pay, unless exempt.
 The FLSA also requires payment of a minimum wage.

 For foundational information about the FLSA, see:

 Comparison of California Law and Federal Overtime Law

 Against the framework of the FLSA overtime law, HR professionals with employees in California must compare the California overtime requirements.
 Employers must then abide by the California law so long as it does not thwart the FLSA.
 This often means being more generous to employees in California than is required under federal law with some exceptions.

 Typically, a state has a single wage-and-hour overtime payment statute and a single wage-and-hour order or regulation implementing that statute.
 California has numerous laws and regulations and, currently, 17 wage orders applicable to different industries or occupations.
 California's Industrial Welfare Commission (IWC) wage orders are the counterpart to U.S. Department of Labor (DOL) regulations.
 A good starting point for understanding California overtime payment laws is the IWC website.